Take a literary pilgrimage through the ancient paths and contemporary motorways of Great Britain.

 - Highlights: Study English literature and writing (and earn CATC credit) while being immersed in British culture.
 Led by full-time Wheaton faculty members, this program highlights early 20th-century British literature and history, the long tradition of the religious lyric, multiple connections among writers from the Caribbean, Africa, North America, and Great Britain, and the power of visual metaphor and narrative.

-Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews in light of COVID-19
+Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews.

 The courses offered meet requirements for the English major and minor.